prateekrastogi/consert.seeder/README.md

 artist-seed: Fetches the spotify id and name of artists dependent on: nothing
 ---
+genre: Seeds the itemType `genre` to recombee.
+Also, provides a getter method to fetch the list of genre clusters and cluster keys
+---
 enriched-artist: Fetches the detailed spotify data of artists from artist-seeds dependent on: artist-seed
 ---